Travel Advisories & Tips

 Travel between the United States, Canada and Mexico

-On March 21, 2020, the United States, Canada and Mexico announced the temporary restriction of all non-essential travel across shared borders.
+In March 2020, the United States, Canada and Mexico announced the temporary restriction of all non-essential travel across shared borders.

 - According to the Department of Homeland Security, borders remain open for essential crossing such as commercial and health-related activities.
 These travel restrictions apply only to Canadian and Mexican Nationals trying to enter the U.S. at land border crossings.